-This Agreement is entered into between (Owner) and (4-H member) regarding the horse known as .
-The term of this lease is from to August 31st of the current 4-H year.
-The term of this lease is from to August 31st of the current 4-H year. he express purpose of this lease is for training and exhibition at 4-H functions.
-Lessee agrees that while the horse is in his/her possession to keep the horse properly housed, fed and gro omed and to maintain any veterinary care that is needed.
-Lessee and his/her parents/guardiar ns assume full responsibility for the conduct and behavior of this animal.
-Lessee shall also see the nat any training is done humanely and in the manner of good sportsmanship.
-If medical of care should exceed \$, both parties will meet and discuss the responsibility of further care.
-Should the horse die of natural causes and be examined by a veterinarian who verifies the nis fact, all parties will be held harmless.
-If the horse dies from negligence, the Lessee is held l responsible for the full replacement value of the horse.
-Both parties agree that if the content s of this agreement are not upheld, the horse will be returned immediately to the Lessor.
-The horse is leased for the amount of \$ (not less than \$1.00), thereby making this cor ntract legal and binding.
-Owner's Signature (Lessor) 4-H Member's Signature (Lessee) 4-H Member's Parents/Guardians Signature Date Attach Two Photo(s) of Horse: (One photo per side)
+This Agreement is entered into between (Owner) (4-H member) regarding the horse known as and .
+The term of this lease is from \\\\\\ to August 31st of the current 4-H year.
+The express purpose of this lease is for training and exhibition at 4-H functions.
+Lessee agrees that while the horse is in his/her possession to keep the horse properly housed, fed and groomed and to maintain any veterinary care that is needed.
+Lessee and his/her parents/guardians assume full responsibility for the conduct and behavior of this animal.
+Lessee shall also see that any training is done humanely and in the manner of good sportsmanship.
+If medical care should exceed \$ , both parties will meet and discuss the responsibility of further care.
+Should the horse die of natural causes and be examined by a veterinarian who verifies this fact, all parties will be held harmless.
+If the horse dies from negligence, the Lessee is held responsible for the full replacement value of the horse.
+Both parties agree that if the contents of this agreement are not upheld, the horse will be returned immediately to the Lessor.
+The horse is leased for the amount of \$ (not less than \$1.00), thereby making this contract legal and binding.

+Dwner's Signature (Lessor)

+I-H Member's Signature (Lessee)

+I-H Member's Parents/Guardians Signature